Minimal Surfaces in Hyperbolic 3-manifolds: Final Remarks

 Let $M$ be hyperbolic $3$-manifold which is a product, i.e. $M\simeq S\times \BR$ for some closed surface of genus $\geq 2$.
-Then, in the following cases, we can deduce the existence of a smoothly embedded closed minimal surface in $M$.
+Then, in the following cases, we can deduce the existence of a smoothly embedded closed minimal surface in $M$ by employing the techniques in the proof of main theorem. \begin{itemize} \item $M$ is geometrically finite \item Both shrinkwrapping surfaces are convex. \item Both shrinkwrapping surfaces are concave. \end{itemize}

-\begin{itemize} \item \textit{$M$ is geometrically finite:} In this case, $M$ has a compact convex core $\cc(M)$, and the area minimizing representative $\Sigma$ of the homotopy class of $S$ stays in $\cc(M)$.
-As $\cc(M)$ is convex, $\Sigma$ is smoothly embedded area minimizing surface in $M$.

-\item\textit{ One end of $M$ is geometrically finite, and other end contains a convex shrinkwrapping surface (Theorem \ref{mainthm} - Step 1):} In this case, cut the manifold $M$ from convex surface $T^+$ in the geometrically finite end $\E^+$, and from the convex shrinkwrapping surface $\Sigma^-$ in $\E^-$.
-Then, we obtain a compact mean convex manifold $M'\simeq S\times [-1,1]$.
-Then, there is an area minimizing representative $\Sigma$ of $S$ in $M'$ by Lemma \ref{AMSlem}.
-Hence, $\Sigma$ is a smoothly embedded stable minimal surface in $M$.

-\item \textit{Both ends of $M$ contains a convex shrinkwrapping surface:} The proof is same with the previous case by replacing $T^+$ with $\Sigma^+$.